Aightech/lslsub_dbfeeder/README.md

 **Rq:** *The exe file is called lslsub_dbfeeder.
 This file has also been copied in the bin floder of the git repository root.*

 **Rq:** psql -U lsldb_user -d lsldb -h localhost

+# Contributing
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.